Weaning your child from breastfeeding

 How do I wean my baby?

 Your weaning experience is up to you and your baby.
 Try to follow your baby’s cues whenever possible.
-If you feel your baby is not taking what you think is enough other foods or liquids, see your doctor.
+If you feel your baby is not taking enough other foods or liquids, see your doctor.

 - It’s easiest for you and your baby if weaning is gradual – over several weeks, months or even longer.
-A sudden, abrupt wean should only be considered in extreme circumstances such as maternal illness.
+A sudden, abrupt wean should only be considered in extreme circumstances.

 - Start by substituting one feed.
 When one feed is going well, substitute another feed, and so on.